-- This is a fundraising event, with 100% of your registration fee (10,000 yen/team) going to Plan Japan.
+- This is a fundraising event, with 100% of your registration fee going to NPO Yokohama Children’s Hospice Project.

 - Teams must take a photo at every station to prove that they have completed the Yamathon circle.

 The Tokyo Yamathon Board Members are a part of the IVG (International Volunteer Group), a group of volunteers who work together to support charities throughout Japan.
-We have a fantastic relationship with Plan Japan, our official charity partner for the 2016 Tokyo Yamathon, and have previously partnered with initiatives such as NADIA, Oxfam Japan, and Movember.
-We select dynamic causes who share our vision of seeing the good in doing good.